Imburse-Payments/imburse-payments.github.io/pages/getting-started/rewards-catalog.md

 - Min Value
 - Max Value

 A reward can be either a Range value or a Fixed value.

 - **Fixed Value** - For rewards that are for a specific value only the Min Value and Max Value will be the same.
 For example a gift card that is only for €20.00.
 - **Range Value** - For rewards that are for range of values the Min Value will be the minimum reward value and the Max Value will the maximum reward value.
 For example Amazon Gift Cards can be from €5.00 to €1,000.00.

 #### Searching the Catalog
-You can search the Rewards Catalog by provider name, brand name, countries, currency, and amount.
+You can search the Rrewards Catalog by provider name, brand name, countries, currency, and amount.
 If you don't provide any filtering parameters then your will be returned all the items in the catalog.

-If you search by amount, we will search for any rewards that are of a fixed value of your amount specified or where your amount falls with a rewards' min and max values.
+If you search by amount, we will search for any rewards that are of a fixed value of the amount specified or where the amount falls with a rewards' min and max values.

 The table below shows some examples and the results when searching for rewards that support a €15.00 value: